-Toyota Production System (TPS) is a holistic approach to efficiency, generating sustainable profits, and satisfying the customer with the highest possible quality at the lowest cost in the shortest lead-time.
+Toyota Production System (TPS) is is a part ofThe Toyota Way management philosophy.
+It is a holistic approach to efficiency, generating sustainable profits, and satisfying the customer with the highest possible quality at the lowest cost in the shortest lead-time.

-Just-in-Time (JIT) Seven Wastes Lean Manufacturing (or Lean Production) Toyota Production System (case study) Japanese-style Suggestion Systems Key Features of a Lean System Efficiency Improvement Toyota Production System (TPS) - Lean Manufacturing / Lean Production
+Just-in-Time (JIT) Seven Wastes Lean Manufacturing (or Lean Production) Toyota Production System (case study) Japanese-style Suggestion Systems Key Features of a Lean System The Toyota Way Toyota Production System (TPS) 7 Principles - Lean Manufacturing

 7 Principles of Toyota Production System (TPS)